 I’m also very happy that I learned how to cook here in Canada.
 If I had not immigrated to Canada, I wouldn’t know how to make these delicious gluten-free Halloween cookies… hahahah.
 You think it’s funny, uh?!
 But it’s true.
 In Brazil cookies are not that popular or at least they weren’t when I grew up and lived there.
 And especially these gluten-free ones made with almond butter and natural sweetener.

-I made these gluten-free Halloween cookies for my nephew and he loved them not only because of the taste, but because they are fun little monsters.
+I made these Gluten-free Halloween Brownies and gluten-free Halloween cookies for my nephew and he loved them not only because of the taste, but because they are fun little monsters.
 I’ll tell you something; he ate first the candy eyes and then the rest of the cookies.
 It was so funny.
 We all had fun eating this snack and enjoyed every single bite of these cookies.
 It’s crispy from outside and soft inside.
 Also you’ll need only 20 minutes to prepare and bake these goodies.
-Enjoy!

 Love this Gluten-free Halloween Monster Cookies recipe?
 Let’s try to make it!

 - ¾ cup Swerve natural sweetener